About arc42

 The application aims to be a web game of questions and answers following the format of the TV show ‘Saber y Ganar’.
 The game will show a question to the player followed by a fixed number of possible answers (the information used in the questions and answers will be obtained from Wikidata.
 The player must answer these questions by clicking on one of the answers, clicking a correct answer will increase their score and clicking a incorrect answer will decrease it.

 The description given till now was the same as the project that was implemented by the students that took the software architecture course last year.
 But, apart from that, this year there will be a new feature that implements a clue system using an LLM.
 This system will let the user decide whether to use clues or not once they have seen the question.
-Using the clues will result in a penalty to be decided.
 Some goals established for the application are (without priority order):

 • The game should implement all the functionality of the ones developed the previous year